-How much money are you hoping to raise?
+How much money are you hoping to raise from each event?
 Think about how you get there.
 This will help you set the parameters for the event and give you something to aim for.
 Do some back of the envelope calculations to see what might be a realistic target but don't be afraid to dream big.